Yarn Wreath with Owls

 Harvest-Color Felt Coasters

-Coasters made from different-size circles of felt add a burst of autumn to any room.
+Coasters made from different-size circles of felt add a burst of autumn to any room in this easy fall crafts project.
 Freehand-cut shapes or use a die-cutting tool.
 Use simple stitches to tack the pieces together, and add beads to the embroidery floss for decoration.

 Oak Leaf Pillow Embellishment